zspann/cssi-prework-dictionary-lab/README.md

 Using the power of Python, and the game dictionary in `basketball_info.py`, write functions in `basketball.py` to complete the following:

-1. Return the name of the home team and the away team.
+1.Return the name of the home team and the away team.
 We've done this one for you to get started.

-2. Return a team's colors, as a string: `Black and Red` or `Green and White`
+2.Return a team's colors, as a string: `Black and Red` or `Green and White`

-3. Return the points scored by each player on a team.
+3.Return the points scored by each player on a team.
 There should be a ' - ' between each player and their points.
 A comma and a space should separate each name.
 ```
 >>> print player_points('Chicago Bulls')
 Michael Jordan - 28 pts, Scottie Pippen - 22 pts, Dennis Rodman - 18 pts, Tony Kukoc - 20 pts, Ron Artest - 12 pts.
 ```

-4. Return all the stats for a player, given a player's team and name.
+4.Return all the stats for a player, given a player's team and name.
 ```
 >>> print player_stats('Chicago Bulls', 'Scottie Pippen')
 Name: Michael Jordan